Our mission is to join distributors together in a common cause and improving business profitability and protecting route equity.

 The 1992 annual meeting was back in Las Vegas and this time to stay.
 The 1992 & 1993 meetings were held at the Sam Remo and were visited by Dominic Sidari– Pepp.
 Farm Vice President of Sales.

-In 1997 Foxwoods Casino in Connecticut hosted the 2nd attempt for an East Coast Meeting.
+In 1997, Foxwoods Casino in Connecticut hosted the 2nd attempt for an East Coast Meeting.
 Due to cost restraints and the lack of volunteers, East Coast meetings at larger venues were eliminated.
+Later a smaller Road Show format was used to connect independent distributors

 Pepperidge Farm also changed during this time frame as well.
 Gone were the employees who had positive dealings with the association.
-They were replaced with new employees who viewed the association negatively.
+They were replaced with new employees who viewed the association as combative.

 2006 - 2007